The Secret of the Sweetness in the Holy Letters

 Class No. 23 | Sunday, Parashas Pinchas, 11 Tammuz - Class in the Yeshiva.

-At the age of twenty-three or twenty-four, I had been searching for the truth for exactly eight years.
+At the age of twenty-three or twenty-four, for exactly eight years, I had been searching for the truth.
 I noticed that people were looking for an outlet for their nonsense, but I decided to search for the absolute truth.
-During that period, I heard about a man who would beg people not to spoil the pure breath of the children.
-Every person must pray not to ruin the soft, pure infants, because the breath of school children (tinokot shel beis rabban) sweetens the harsh judgments over the entire Jewish people.
+During that period, I heard about a man who would beg people not to spoil the pure breath of young children.
+Every person must pray not to ruin the soft and pure infants, because the breath of young children studying Torah sweetens the harsh judgments from upon the entire Jewish people.

-In those days, I prayed regularly on Friday nights at the Chazon Ish Kollel.
-I saw a light, sweetness, and earnestness there that cannot be seen anywhere else in the world.
-However, for two weeks, a thought had been nesting in my mind: "Maybe I should go see what is happening in Breslov?"
+In those days, I used to pray regularly on Friday nights at the Chazon Ish Kollel.
+I saw a light, sweetness, and earnestness there that you do not see anywhere else in the world.
+However, for two weeks, a thought had been nesting in my mind: perhaps I should go see what is happening in Breslov?
 Friday arrived, I changed into my Shabbos clothes, and doubts began to tear me apart.
-I felt that if I didn't go now, I would lose everything.
-It was a critical moment, an entire hour of inner struggle, torment, and fluttering of the soul.
+I felt that if I did not go now, I would lose everything.
+It was a critical moment, an entire hour of inner struggle, agony, and the fluttering of the soul.

 Ultimately, I decided to go to the Chazon Ish Kollel.
-I was walking down the street, and suddenly Reb Nachman Rosenthal appeared before my eyes.
-These were the most critical moments of my life; I do not know how things would have unfolded had it not been for this moment.
+I was walking down the street when suddenly Reb Nachman Rosenthal appeared before my eyes.
+These were the most critical moments of my life; I do not know how things would have unfolded were it not for this moment.
 He asked me, "You promised me you would come, where have you disappeared to for almost two weeks?"
 I answered him that I was already on my way to Breslov.
-He thought I was joking with him, but at that moment, I simply broke into a run from Chazon Ish Street straight to the Breslov synagogue.
+He thought I was joking with him, but at that very moment, I simply broke into a run from Chazon Ish Street straight to the Breslov synagogue.

 The Taste That Is Never Forgotten